Sycamore seed poisoning

-Equine atypical myopathy, also known as atypical myogloninuria or seasonal pasture myopathy (SPM), a highly fatal muscle disease, is a condition which can affect grazing horses in the spring or autumn caused by consumption of sycamore tree seeds.
+Equine atypical myopathy, also known as atypical myogloninuria or seasonal pasture myopathy (SPM), a highly fatal muscle disease, is a condition which can affect grazing horses caused by consumption of sycamore tree seeds or seedlings.
+Disease incidence peaks in Autumn and Spring, resulting from ingestion of seeds and seedlings containing the toxin hypoglycin A (HGA) resulting in rhabdomyolysis (destruction of muscle cells).

 - Increased periods of recumbency (unable to rise after lying down)